-Admission to A Colonial Christmas is \$11 per adult, \$7 children ages 5-12, and free for children 4 and under and Mackinac Associates members (excluding Heritage Level).
-Tickets are available now online at www.mackinacparks.com/a-colonial-christmas/.
+Admission to A Colonial Christmas is \$15 per adult, \$10 children ages 5-12, and free for children 4 and under and Mackinac Associates members (excluding Heritage Level).
+Tickets are available now by clicking here.
 Tickets will also be available upon arrival.
-Last admission is at 6:00 p.m.
+Last admission is at 6:30 p.m.
 Call 231-436-4100 for more information.